kelseyhightower/vault-controller/README.md

 ## Use Case

-* Each Pod requires a dedicated Vault token tied its life-cycle
+* Each Pod requires a dedicated Vault token tied to the Pod's life-cycle
 * Each Pod will use a dedicated Vault token to request secrets from a Vault server

 ## Documentation